johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 By using this method, there will be no opportunity for attackers to access the Vaults because we will make the transfer without connecting to any other devices.
 Further more, there will be no chance of anyone reading our message because the message will not be decrypted until the message is safely on the other side of the airgap where spyware and keyloggers can not go.

 Here is a summary of what we will be doing:
 Let's pretend Alice owns a baking company and she is opening a new cake factory in another city.
 Her new associate Bob already has the cake recipe but does not yet possess the secrets for making the cake extra moist and delicious.
+Both Alice and Bob possess a PrivateKeyVault which is nothing more that an airgapped raspberry pi computer.
 Mallory is an industrial spy.
 He is trying to steal Alice's baking secrets to sell to the highest bidder.
 We will be playing both the parts of Alice and Bob in this exchange so that you can experience all the steps required to successfully make the encrypted file transfer.

 The following is the information we will be sending.
 ```